isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

 Dynamic helps static: Offer a generic, comfortable, statically bound interface, but internally dispatch dynamically, so you offer a uniform object layout.
-Examples include type erasure as with `std::shared_ptr`’s deleter.
-(But [don't overuse type erasure](#Rt-erasure).)
+Examples include type erasure as with `std::shared_ptr`'s deleter (but [don't overuse type erasure](#Rt-erasure)).

 ##### Note

 In a class template, nonvirtual functions are only instantiated if they're used -- but virtual functions are instantiated every time.
 This can bloat code size, and may overconstrain a generic type by instantiating functionality that is never needed.
-Avoid this, even though the standard facets made this mistake.
+Avoid this, even though the standard-library facets made this mistake.

+##### See also

+* ref ???
+* ref ???
+* ref ???

 ##### Enforcement

-* Flag a class template that declares new (non-inherited) virtual functions.
+See the reference to more specific rules.

 ## <a name="SS-concepts"></a>T.concepts: Concept rules

 Concepts is a facility for specifying requirements for template arguments.
-It is an [ISO technical specification](#Ref-conceptsTS), but not yet supported by currently shipping compilers.
+It is an [ISO technical specification](#Ref-conceptsTS), but currently supported only by GCC.
 Concepts are, however, crucial in the thinking about generic programming and the basis of much work on future C++ libraries (standard and other).

+This section assumes concept support

 Concept use rule summary: